-One person who has helped to put Buncrana a town in Donegal on the world map is Kieran Henderson.
-Sadly Kieran passed away at the young age of 45 but leaves behind an incredible legacy in his home.
+One person who has helped to put Buncrana (a town in Donegal) on the world map is Kieran Henderson.
+Sadly Kieran passed away at the young age of 45 but he leaves behind an incredible legacy in his home.

-While Henderson was working with the Inishowen Tourism he became aware of John Newton and how his time in Ireland after surviving a violent storm inspired the words of Amazing Grace.
-He quickly realised a marketing opportunity to promote tourism in Ireland with the help of Amazing Grace.
+While Henderson was working with Inishowen Tourism he became aware of John Newton and how his time in Ireland inspired the words of the hymn.
+He quickly realised a marketing opportunity to promote tourism in Ireland with the help of the song.

-A decade on, in a once forgotten part of Ireland is now known as the ‘Amazing Grace Country’, now welcoming visitors from all around the world.
-Buncrana is now home to an Amazing Grace park with a great viewing point and an annual festival that celebrates Amazing Grace.
-Kieran saw a historical connection with the global story of Amazing Grace to attract people to the area and it worked hugely in his favour.
+A decade on, a once forgotten part of Ireland is now known as ‘Amazing Grace Country’, welcoming visitors from all around the world.
+Buncrana is now home to the Amazing Grace park which has a great viewing point and an annual festival that celebrates the song.

 Amazing Grace Festival

-In April, the annual Amazing Grace Festival takes place celebrating the dramatic story of John Newton’s arrival in Ireland in 1748.
-The festival offers a variety of attractions from heritage tours and walks, live music, art and craft and more.
+In April, the annual Festival celebrates the dramatic story of John Newton’s arrival in Ireland in 1748.
+The festival offers a variety of attractions from heritage tours and walks, to live music, art and crafts and more.

-Check out some of the highlights from the 2016 Amazing Grace Festival in Ireland:
+Check out some of the highlights from the 2016 Festival in Ireland: